Frequently Asked Questions

 Some individuals assume we won't make product or amplifier recommendations for "political" reasons.
 Not true.
 We CAN'T make specific recommendations because WE DON'T KNOW.
 It is too much work to keep up with changing models and the vast number of products.
 As it is, our small staff is not getting all of our work done.
 However, the following guidelines will be helpful.
 Class A/B amplifier designs that come close to doubling power at 4 ohms have a long and successful track record.

 The most common question is about the amount of recommended power for Magneplanars, but, first, it is important to understand the role of current and the power supply.
-High current and the capability of the power supply is a good indicator of the QUALITY of the amplifier.
-The amount of power you will need is a matter of QUANTITY.
-High current and total power are two separate issues.

 The power supply is "what separates the men from the boys."
 A receiver is very efficient and cost-effective way to get is all in one package, but there are "issues".
 Unfortunately, consumers want all the "bells and whistles" without understanding the importance of power supply.
 Many manufacturers offer the "bells and whistles", but, compromise the power supply to be price competitive.
 There are a few manufacturers that are the exception.

 A good receiver might produce 30-40% more power at 4 ohms.
 Most receiver manufacturers don't want to talk about 4 ohm ratings because they have cut the "guts" out of their products to keep the cost down.
 Some receivers produce the same power at 4 ohms as the 8 ohm ratings.
 Or they use a switch on the back for 4 ohms to reduce the power and to prevent the receiver from self destructing.
-Others warn against 4 ohm speakers.
+Others warn against 4 ohm speakers and will only offer a 6 ohm power rating.
 Regardless of what speaker you buy, we don't recommend any of these receivers.
 There are a few manufacturers making receivers with good 4 ohm capability.
 But, we can't keep up with who's doing what.
-All you have to remember is to ask-- "What is the 4 ohm power rating?"
+All you have to remember is to ask: "What is the 4 ohm power rating?"
 If the 4 ohm rating isn't available, find another model or brand.
 It may take some digging to find the 4 ohm rating, but there are a number of receivers on the market that are rated for 4 ohms.
 For example, the THX rating requires that the amplifier section must be able to drive 4 ohms continuously.
 Even an inexpensive receiver like the 50 watt NAD C725 BEE (suggested retail of $799) is advertised to be stable with impedances down to 1 ohm and has peak power of 200 watts.
 So, don't be fooled by pretty front panels.
 Its what is on the inside that counts.

 How much power do I need? [top]